expo/expo/docs/pages/guides/environment-variables.md

 Environment variables are global values that are defined in your system.
 Without these variables, your operating system wouldn't know what to do when you execute a command like `expo start`.
 Under the hood, it uses the [`PATH`](http://www.linfo.org/path_env_var.html) variable to fetch a list of directories to search for the `expo` executable.

 Because they are defined globally, these variables are useful to change the behavior of code _without changing the code itself_.
 Just like your system behaving "differently" when adding directories to the `PATH` variable, you can implement these in your Expo app as well.
-For example, you can enable or disable certain features when building a testing version of your app.
-Or you can switch to a different API endpoint when building for production.
+For example, you can enable or disable certain features when building a testing version of your app, or you can switch to a different API endpoint when building for production.

 ### The app manifest `.env`